Worst-Case Distance-Aware Error Bounds for Neural Networks: INTRODUCTION

 \acresetall

-\section{Introduction}
+\section{INTRODUCTION}

-\Acp{NN} are recognized as powerful function approximators; however, their predictions can be unreliable, potentially leading to catastrophic consequences in safety-critical applications.
-One promising direction for improving both reliability and interpretability is to incorporate splines into neural networks.
-Splines provide smooth, piecewise polynomial mappings that ensure local control and continuous derivatives, making them well-suited for modeling complex functions, particularly in control engineering and signal processing~\cite{egerstedt2009control,unser2002splines,fey2018splinecnn}.
-Spline-based neural networks can leverage these properties to produce smoother function approximations than conventional \acp{MLP}.
-However, despite these advances, ensuring reliable uncertainty estimates remains challenging.
-Two predominant approaches have been developed to address this issue: probabilistic methods and worst-case (e.g., adversarial or robust) formulations.
+Deploying \acp{NN} in safety-critical applications requires provable error bounds, which most modern architectures lack~\cite{ovadia2019can}. \Ac{NN} predictions do not generally provide guarantees on the worst-case deviation from the true underlying function, making it difficult to reason about safe decisions or operations.
+A principled worst-case analysis for \acp{NN} at any test point would quantify the maximum possible deviation between the network's prediction and the true function.
+We present a general framework for a worst-case distance-aware error bound for \acp{NN} that combine dense layers with spline-based components.
+Splines provide smooth, piecewise polynomial mappings that ensure local control and continuous derivatives, making them well-suited for modeling complex functions, particularly in control engineering and signal processing~\cite{wang1995bootstrap,egerstedt2009control,unser2002splines,fey2018splinecnn,wang2011asymptotics,balestriero2018spline,wahba1975smoothing}.
+Spline-based \acp{NN}~\cite{igelnik2003kolmogorov,bohra2020learning,aziznejad2020deep,wang2026physics} can leverage these properties to produce smoother function approximations than conventional \acp{MLP}.
+Furthermore, spline-based \acp{NN} offer improved interpretability and thus greater reliability~\cite{liu2025kan}.
+However, producing robust and trustworthy uncertainty estimates remains difficult.
+Two predominant strategies for uncertainty estimation are probabilistic methods and worst-case formulations (e.g., adversarial or robust).